akhayat/nhanes-patient-generator/README.md

-# nhanes-calc
+# Patient Generator
-Script for aggregating response data from NHANES
+Script grabs a random SEQN and selects all data from the NHANES database for that SEQN as a basis for simulated patient.